 Welcome to the SEND (Special Educational Needs and Disabilities) section of our school website.
-My name is Mrs J. Jones and I am the Acting Headteacher and former SEND Coordinator (SENDCo) at Church Drive Primary School.
-I now support our new SENDCo, Miss J. Pearson, in the role.
+My name is Mrs J. Hughes and I am Special Educational Needs Co-ordinator (SENDCo) at Church Drive Primary School.

 Special Educational Needs

 The changes in the Children and Families Bill and the Code of Practice (2015) affect the way children with special educational needs and/or disabilities (SEND) are supported in schools.
 The new approach began in September 2014 and this places emphasis on person-centred planning.

 The key principles of the new legislation are:

 Young people and their families should be involved in discussions about the support they need, so they can share their knowledge and feed back to the school on the young person’s progress.